Partakithware/nemo-vulcania/README.md

 The option appears in the right-click context menu.
 Enjoy.

-(If you wish to use .deb for installs and want to be exactly up-to-date with the repo, self build)
+(If you wish to use .deb for installs and want to be exactly up-to-date with the official repo, self build)
 ```
 sudo cp ~/Documents/nemo-master/libnemo-private/org.nemo.gschema.xml /usr/share/glib-2.0/schemas/